Joshua Rozenberg

-Joshua Rufus Rozenberg KC (hon) (born 30 May 1950) is a British solicitor, legal commentator, and journalist.
+Joshua Rufus Rozenberg KC (hon) (born 30 May 1950) is a British solicitor, legal affairs commentator, and journalist.

-Early life and career
+Education and career

-He was educated at Latymer Upper School in Hammersmith and Wadham College, University of Oxford, where he took a law degree.
-He qualified as a solicitor in 1976 after training at Dixon Ward solicitors in Richmond, London.
+Joshua Rozenberg was educated at Latymer Upper School in Hammersmith and Wadham College, University of Oxford, where he took a law degree.
+He qualified as a solicitor in 1976 after training at Dixon Ward solicitors in Richmond, London, although he never practised law.

 Rozenberg began his career in journalism in 1975 at the BBC, where he launched Law in Action on BBC Radio 4 in 1984.
 At the BBC he worked as a producer, reporter and then legal correspondent.
 In 2000 he left to join The Daily Telegraph as legal affairs editor, where he remained until the end of 2008.

-In 2015 he explained that he had resigned because news editors had altered one of his reports without his knowledge to make what he had already warned them was a false claim.
-After leaving the Telegraph he wrote a column for the Evening Standard.
+He resigned from his Telegraph position in 2007, explaining in 2015 his reasons for doing so.
+While reporting for the newspaper on the House of Lords legal ruling on the applicability of the Human Rights Act 1998 outside Britain, Telegraph editors pressured him to include a statement that, under the ruling, legal claimants against the actions of British Army in Iraq would be entitled to millions of pounds in compensation.
+In Rozenberg's view this was not accurate, and he refused to include the statement.
+According to Rozenberg, Telegraph news editors later altered one of his reports without his knowledge to include such a statement, one that Rozenberg had warned them was false; the claim appeared under his by-line.